Home » food » Proper table settings

 f.
 Red wine: the bigger of the wine glasses.
 Hold the glass at the bottom of the bowl where it meets the stem.

-Now that you have the correct table setting and the proper wine glasses, see which wines go best with what food, and then make sure you get the right person to share it with!
+Now that you have the correct table setting and the proper wine glasses, see which wines go best with what food, and then make sure you have the right person to share it with!

 Did you know?